deslee/gtd_name_tbd/docs/dev/1-Concept-of-Operations.md

 ### The Next Actions List

-This list consists of the Actions of *processed, actionable Items* that should be done *as soon as possible*.
+This list consists of *processed, actionable Items* that should be done *as soon as possible*.

 ### Someday / Maybe List